-A search of the Envirostor website revealed that the project site is not on a list of hazardous materials sites compiled pursuant to Government Code section 65962.5 and there are no listed hazardous sites within one half mile.
-Therefore, future development within the Livestock 102 C-3 node would not create a hazard to the public or environment.
+A search of the Envirostor website revealed that none of the C-3 District nodes are included on a list of hazardous materials sites compiled pursuant to Government Code section 65962.5, and there are no listed hazardous sites within one half mile of any Commercial Node.
+Therefore, future development within the C-3 District nodes would not create a hazard to the public or environment.

 San Benito County has two public-use airports (Hollister Municipal Airport and e.
 Frazier Lake Airpark), one private airport (Christensen Ranch Airport), and several landing strips scattered throughout the county.
 Buildout of the General Plan could lead to urban development and other land use activities within the area regulated by an airport land use plan, or where such a plan has not been adopted, within the vicinity of a public or private airport, resulting in a safety hazard for people residing or working in the project area.
 The General Plan includes numerous goals and policies that would reduce land use compatibility issues and safety concerns that could impact the capability and functionality of the County's aviation system.
-The General Plan EIR found that Mitigation Measure HAZ-4 would provide additional protection against airport safety hazards arising from development of urban uses and related infrastructure anticipated in the General Plan (General Plan EIR, p.12-49).
+The General Plan EIR found that Mitigation Measure HAZ-4 would provide additional protection against airport safety hazards arising from development of urban uses and related infrastructure anticipated in the General Plan (General Plan EIR, p.
+12-49).
 Therefore, the General Plan EIR determined that impacts related to siting of new uses near airports would be reduced to less than significant (General Plan EIR p.
 12-44 -12-49).

-The Livestock 101 C-3 node is not within an airport land use plan, is not within two miles of a public airport, and is not near a private landing strip.
-Therefore, future development within the project site would not result in a safety hazard or excessive noise for people residing or working in the node.
+None of the C-3 District nodes are within an airport land use plan, within two miles of a public airport, or near a private landing strip.
+Therefore, future development within the C-3 District nodes would not result in a safety hazard or excessive noise for people residing or working in the node.

 f.
 According to the General Plan EIR, development anticipated in the General Plan would involve population growth that would result in an increased demand for emergency services within the County.
 Such growth would involve an increase in the current number of vehicles traveling on County roadways.
 As a result, in the long term, emergency response on highways and roadways could become impaired due to traffic congestion.
 Roadways that operate at unacceptable levels of service would be unable to accommodate efficient, timely, and safe access and emergency response, potentially interfering with emergency response or emergency evacuation plans.
-The General Plan contains policies to avoid emergency response and evacuation related impacts, increased traffic and increased demands on emergency services would not physically impair the implementation of an adopted emergency response and evacuation plan.
+The General Plan contains policies to avoid emergency response and evacuation related impacts; increased traffic and increased demands on emergency services would not physically impair the implementation of an adopted emergency response and evacuation plan.
 The General Plan EIR found this impact to be less than significant (General Plan EIR p.
 12-49- 12-50).

 Future development will be required to comply with General Plan Policies HS-1.11 requiring adequate road capacity for emergencies, C-1.5 requiring transportation mitigation funding, and C-1.12 requiring minimum LOS level D to ensure adequate access and prompt response time, and would not allow any features or uses that would interfere with an adopted emergency response plan or emergency evacuation plan (General Plan EIR p.
 12-26, 12-34- 12-35).
-The Livestock 101 C-3 node would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR.
+The C-3 District would not result in any new or substantially more severe impacts than those already analyzed in the General Plan EIR g.

-g.
 Refer to Section 20, Wildfire for the discussion of impacts from wildland fires.